-The study will focus on some types of immune cells in the blood which are capable of influencing the speed at which ALS progresses.
+The study focuses on some types of immune cells in the blood which are capable of influencing the speed at which ALS progresses.
 This is because these immune cells, called Regulatory T Cells, are believed to play a part in protecting the motor neurones.

 A substance which is naturally produced in the body, called Interleukin-2, can increase the production of these special immune cells in the blood.

-As a result, the trial will test the safety and effectiveness of introducing low doses of Interleukin-2 in people with ALS.
+As a result, the trial tests the safety and effectiveness of introducing low doses of Interleukin-2 in people with ALS.
 The purpose of this is to stimulate the production of the immune cells and to explore whether increased levels of these can slow down the progression of the disease.

 Interleukin-2 is already used, at higher levels, to treat some forms of cancer.
 However, due to some of its undesirable side effects on the immune system, only small doses are recommended for non-cancerous diseases.

-There are entry requirements for the trial which include the fact that patients who wish to participate cannot be taking or ever have taken Riluzole.
-Please read this information sheet for more details on the trial criteria.
+Recruitment for the MIROCALS clinical trial in Scotland is now closed, however recruitment is still ongoing at other centres in the UK and France.
+There are entry requirements for the trial which include the fact that patients who wish to participate cannot currently be taking Riluzole.

 To test the effectiveness of the treatment, researchers will measure its success based on rate of progression, changes in day-to-day activities and quality of life.
 In addition, any side effects that people may experience when taking this drug will be closely monitored.